3bdul1ah/License-Plates-Detector-Model/README.md

 ## Introduction
 Welcome to the License Plate Detection Software!
-Crafted with precision by **Abdullah Alshateri** and **Ahmed Balfiqah**, a third-year Electronic-Telecom Engineering students from UTM.
+Crafted by **Abdullah Alshateri** and **Ahmed Balfiqah**, a third-year Electronic-Telecom Engineering students from UTM.

 Harnessing the raw power of the Ultralytics YOLO model, our software can detect license plates in split-second timing using the ESP32-CAM.
 But it doesn't stop there!
 With advanced machine learning algorithms, the software dives deep into each detection, deciphering even the tiniest nuances of a license plate.
 What’s more, it seamlessly integrates these detections into an Excel database, ensuring that data archival is not just efficient but also organized.